zaidbinmushtaq/gd/docs/getting-started/publishers.md

    - Commit and push the changes to your repository

 3. **Complete Verification**
-   - Return to your GitAds dashboard
+   - Return to your GitAds
-   - Click the **Verify** button next to your repository
+   - Click the **Verify** in the Verification Page
    - Ensure you've selected the correct branch (default is `main`)
    - If using a different default branch (like `master`), update it in the dashboard